watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 ## Pre-Requisite Steps

-Follow the steps listed in the [Before you start](https://developers.google.com/custom-search/v1/introduction#before_you_start) section to create the custom programmable search engine ( and thereafter obtain the ID of that Programmable Search Engine) as well as the [API key](https://developers.google.com/custom-search/v1/introduction#identify_your_application_to_google_with_api_key) to identify your application.
+- Follow the steps listed in the [Before you start](https://developers.google.com/custom-search/v1/introduction#before_you_start) section to create the custom programmable search engine ( and thereafter obtain the ID of that Programmable Search Engine) as well as the [API key](https://developers.google.com/custom-search/v1/introduction#identify_your_application_to_google_with_api_key) to identify your application.
+- Create a session variable with name `cx` and set its value to the `ID of that Programmable Search Engine`.

 ## Other Setup Info